 Novel targets identified for cancer and inflammatory diseases, dying tumour cells release potassium ions to impede T cell effector functions and interferon lambda proves to be an effective anti-viral are covered in our Immunology Update for September.

-Each year, the British Society for Immunology offers a number of grants through our Medical Elective and Summer Placement Award Scheme to medical and postgraduate students who are planning to undertake a formal placement for their medical elective or for a summer placement.
-Here, Mrinalini Dey, one of the 2015 recipients of this grant, discusses her placement and what she gained from the experience.
+Each year, the British Society for Immunology (BSI) offers a number of grants through our Medical Elective and Summer Placement Award Scheme (MESPAS) to medical and postgraduate students who are planning to undertake a formal placement for their medical elective or for a summer placement.
+Here, Radhwan Al-Zidan, a pharmacist from Iraq and one of the 2016 recipients of this grant, discusses his placement and what he gained from the experience.

 Understanding Health Research is a new online tool designed to help the public and patients understand and assess research papers.
 In this guest blog, Dr Amy Nimegeer and Chris Patterson from the project team tell us more about the website and how they hope it will help people make better informed decisions on health.

 We look at a potential mechanism to reboot the immune system after a bone marrow transplant, a new therapeutic target for autoimmune diseases and ask what scales the T-cell response.

 Last week, the World Health Organization (WHO) reported one of its largest emergency vaccination campaigns for the yellow fever virus in Africa.
 In our latest blog we look at the challenges in producing and administering an effective vaccine.